 4. Look for Symmetry

 Melons that received consistent watering will be juicier than those that had to deal with intermittent dry periods.
-You can spot well-watered melons by their smooth, uniform shape (circular or oblong) and a lack of and humps.
+You can spot well-watered melons by their smooth, uniform shape (circular or oblong) and a lack of dips and bumps.

 5. Don’t Pick the Pretty One